lvanyal/one_more_expense_manager/privacy_policy.md

 ## 8. Contact Us

-If you have any questions, concerns, or feedback about our Privacy Policy or how we handle your personal information, please contact us at [your contact email].
+If you have any questions, concerns, or feedback about our Privacy Policy or how we handle your personal information, please contact us at vanya.phytsyk@gmail.com.